madhubandru/Text-based-search-engine/README.md

 <b>11. cosine_similarity.py :</b> This pyhton file is used to process a input query provided by user and provide the results that matching the query.

 <b>12. preprocess_data.py :</b> This python file is used to process both input data file and input provided by user query.
-Following functions are included in this file.
+Following functions are included in this file.<br>
-    1.lower case conversion
+    1.lower case conversion<br>
-    2.stop words removal
+    2.stop words removal<br>
-    3.removing punctuations
+    3.removing punctuations<br>
-    4.stemming
+    4.stemming<br>
     5.number to word conversion
-    6.

 <b>13. tf_idf.py :</b> This python file is used to calculate tf-idf scores.